 During Phase 2, let children formulate questions related to fieldwork.

 - Invite children to express questions by drawing.
 For example, before a doctor comes to visit, you could say, “Tomorrow, Dr. Patel will be here to talk about how she takes care of children in her office.
 Please make a drawing to show what you would like to find out from her.”
+One child might draw a stethoscope to show they want to learn about hearing a heartbeat, while another might draw a computer to indicate their interest in how the doctor keeps track of information.
+Be sure and write their question on the back of their drawing so you can help them remember it.

 - Help children put their wonderings into words before, during, and after fieldwork.
 For example, before a site visit to a health clinic, you might ask Sara, “When we go to the clinic, what do you want the nurse to show us?”
 If she says, “I want to see how they fix bones that break,” you can then reframe her statement: “So your question is, ‘How do you fix broken bones?’”